luzaj/bookstack_user_creator_bot/README.md

 One of the few settings specifically aimed at the Brazilian audience is the creation of new users with the default language set to PT-BR.
 This setting can be changed by modifying the code driver.find_element_by_xpath('//*[@id="user-language"]/option[30]').click() on line 51 with the corresponding option index for the desired language.
 To create users in English, simply delete that line.

 ### Note:
-1. It is necessary to install and configure the WebDriver for the Chrome Version running on the device that will execute the code.
+1. It is necessary to install and configure the WebDriver according to the Google Chome version to be runed on the machine that will execute the code.
 The WebDriver can be found <a href="https://chromedriver.chromium.org/downloads">on this website</a>. .
 2. As it is a Python script and not an executable, the device that will execute the code needs to meet the requirements described in the requirements.txt file.